 - automatic pan detection;

-- an overheating sensor which shuts the burner off automatically;
+- an overheating sensor which shuts the induction burner off automatically;

 - can it slow simmer for a long period of time;

-- can you use a pressure cooker on it;
+- will it take the weight of a pressure cooker on it;

 - will it operate with a pan that is larger than the burner;